Shaedon Sharpe: Portland Trail Blazers (2022–present)

 Sharpe was selected with the seventh overall pick in the 2022 NBA draft by the Portland Trail Blazers.
 He joined the 6th overall pick, Bennedict Mathurin, as the only Canadians drafted in the first round that year.
-On July 1, 2022, he signed his rookie scale contract with the Trail Blazers.
+On July 1, 2022, he signed his rookie-scale contract with the Trail Blazers.
 On July 8, in his NBA Summer League debut, Sharpe suffered a shoulder injury after under six minutes of play.
 An MRI later revealed a small labral tear in his left shoulder, and Sharpe was unable to play for the rest of the Summer League.
 On October 19, he made his NBA debut, scoring 12 points in a 115–108 win over the Sacramento Kings.
+On March 29, 2023, in a loss against the Sacramento Kings, Sharpe had 30 points along with seven rebounds and seven assists, and joined LeBron James, Kevin Durant and Luka Dončić as the only teenagers to ever achieve such numbers in a game.

+On February 9, 2024, Sharpe underwent abdominal surgery.
+On April 9, the team announced that Sharpe would miss the remainder of the season.

+On September 30, 2024, Sharpe was cleared for training camp after undergoing abdominal surgery.
+He made 72 appearances (52 starts) for Portland during the 2024–25 NBA season, averaging 18.5 points, 4.5 rebounds, and 2.8 assists.

+On October 19, 2025, Sharpe and the Trail Blazers agreed to a four-year, $90 million contract extension.

 National team career

 Sharpe represented Canada at the 2019 FIBA Under-16 Americas Championship in Brazil.
-He averaged 13 points, 3.7 rebounds, and 2.3 assists, helping his team win the silver medal.
+He averaged 13 points, 3.7 rebounds and 2.3 assists, helping his team win the silver medal.